A Course in Game Theory

 Instructor Resources for This Title:

-Ariel Rubinstein is Professor of Economics at Tel Aviv University, Israel, and Princeton University.
+Ariel Rubinstein is Professor of Economics at Tel Aviv University and New York University.

 —Robert J. Aumann, Professor of Mathematics, The Hebrew